AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 ---
 description: Export an Analysis Workspace project to a cloud location.
 keywords: Analysis Workspace
-title: Export project data to the cloud
+title: Export Customer Journey Analytics data to the cloud
 feature: Curate and Share
 ---
 # Export Customer Journey Analytics data to the cloud

-You can export full-table data from Customer Journey Analytics and send it to designated cloud destinations.
+You can export full tables from Customer Journey Analytics and send it to designated cloud destinations.

-Other methods of exporting Customer Journey Analytics data are also available, as described in [Export project data overview](/help/analysis-workspace/export/export-project-overview.md).
+Other methods of exporting Customer Journey Analytics data are also available, as described in [Export overview](/help/analysis-workspace/export/export-project-overview.md).

 ## Advantages of exporting to the cloud

-There are various methods of exporting data, as described in [Export project data overview](/help/analysis-workspace/export/export-project-overview.md).

 Exporting Customer Journey Analytics data to the cloud allows you to: